Causal inference methods for combining randomized trials and observational studies: a review: Conclusion

 \modif{Combining observational data and RCTs can improve many aspects of causal inference, from increased statistical power to better external validity.
 A large part of this review is dedicated to generalizability and transportability of RCT from one population to another.
 The corresponding rich and prolific literature answers a real practical concern: external validity.
 Indeed, questions about external validity arise as soon as there are treatment effect heterogeneities in the populations under study.
-And yet, most effects of interest present some form of heterogeneity: mortality rates increase with age, different populations are exposed to different risks, have different comorbidities, etc. More recently, the literature has increasingly tackled other goals around data combination, for example in order to improve statistical efficiency of estimation or to handle an unobserved confounder in an observational study.
-We find that, as any growing scientific field, the ideas are in flux: notations differ, implementations are scattered, and the proposed methods proposed still lack real-world benchmarks, generated hand in hand with practitioners.
-To conclude, we would like to highlight some open questions faced in this review.}
+We find that, as any growing scientific field, the ideas are in flux: notations differ, implementations are scattered, and the proposed methods proposed still lack real-world benchmarks, generated hand in hand with practitioners. \modiff{In addition, many open questions still remain as detailled below.}}

+\paragraph{Discrepancies between RCTs and observational data.} The application on tranexamic acid effect hinted to moderate external validity of the RCT as the generalized ATE is concordant with the findings from the RCT, at least for half of the estimators.
+Additionally, the purely observational data study also supports the results from the RCT.
+Determining which analysis to trust depends on the assumptions we are willing to make -- either related to transportability or unconfoundedness -- as well as the suitability of the selected variables.
+Beyond these assumptions, caution is needed when interpreting the results, as observing the methods in action reveals threats to validity.